riasingh2353/team27/docs/Milestone3.md

 ![what a nice robot](cabbageanimation.gif)

 In practice, the robot behaves in essentially the same way.

+<iframe width="560" height="315" src="https://youtu.be/PR1MIr2Fp-U" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>